 How do bloggers earn money with affiliate marketing

-If you read any of the blogger income reports, you’ll soon notice a trend that for the majority of bloggers a big part of the online income comes from affiliate marketing.
+If you read any of the blogger income reports, you’ll soon notice a trend that for the majority of bloggers a big part of their online income comes from affiliate marketing.

 There are several